samapikasahoo/weather_app/README.md

 # Weather-Reporter

 Weather-Reporter is a comprehensive web application that provides real-time weather data with AI-powered insights using Gemini.
-The application features an interactive map interface, geolocation support, and 7-day forecasts to help users stay informed about current and upcoming weather conditions worldwide.
+The application features an interactive map interface, geolocation support, and 7-day forecasts to help users stay informed about current and upcoming weather conditions worldwide.Live demo link https://weather-reporter-psi.vercel.app/

 ## Features